Acts Chapter Fifteen

 Acts 15:30-32

-The men were sent off and went down to Antioch, where they gathered the church together and delivered the letter.
-The people read it and were glad for its encouraging message.
-Judas and Silas, who themselves were prophets, said much to encourage and strengthen the brothers.
+The messengers were sent off and went to Antioch, where they gathered the group together and delivered the letter.
+After reading it, the people were delighted by its encouragement.
+Y'hudah and Sila, who were also prophets, said much to encourage and strengthen the brothers.

 So, the letter was delivered to the "church" in Antioch where it was received with gladness.
 Though it contained some restrictions on their freedom, they did not have to keep the entire Jewish law.
 That burden had been lifted and replaced by a smaller burden.
 The question is: What is the purpose of the Law?
 The answer is that it was given to make us (and them) see the need for a savior.
 We do not keep any part of the Law to be saved we try to follow the instructions of Jesus because we are saved.